 Promote the review link on social media

 Keep the link handy because you never know when you may need it.
-For example, you may be conversing with a customer over Facebook Messenger or even on WhatsApp.
+For example, you may be conversing with a customer over text, Facebook Messenger or even on WhatsApp.
 Gauge their tone and level of enthusiasm throughout the conversation, and if you feel a positive vibe from their end, make sure to drop in that direct review link before you end your conversation.